Blocked Gibbs sampler for hierarchical Dirichlet processes: Sampling of global weights using a slicing normalization

-We develop an exact rejection sampler to sample the $t_k$'s independently from $f_k$, exploiting the fact that $f_k$ in (\ref{f_k}) a is log-concave density, which is proved in Lemma \ref{log-concave} in \S\ref{lemmas} of the Supplement, to build a piece-wise tight upper envelope leading to a mixture of four densities, which can be conveniently sampled from and ensures high acceptance rates.
-We provide a brief overview on the construction of the envelope and defer the mathematical details and the sampling technique to \S\ref{samplerforbeta} of the Supplement.
+Our remaining task is to devise an algorithm to sample $t_k$ from its conditional density $f_k$, for each $k = 1, 2, \ldots L$.
+While an MH proposal is generally applicable for sampling from any non-standard density that is known upto constants, tuning a single MH proposal may not work in our setting due to the changing parameters of the target density with each Gibbs iteration.
+This suggests the need for more adaptive MH schemes to address the issue, which might not be very straightforward to implement.
+Consequently, we develop an exact tuning-free rejection sampler to sample the $t_k$'s independently from $f_k$, exploiting the fact that $f_k$ in \eqref{f_k} a is log-concave density, as proved in Lemma \ref{lemma:log-concave} in \S\ref{lemmas} of the Supplement.
+We build a piece-wise tight upper envelope leading to a mixture of densities that can be conveniently sampled from, ensuring high acceptance rates.
+The next subsection describes the construction of the envelope while deferring the sampling technique to \S\ref{samplerforbeta} of the Supplement.

-Let $\Tilde{f}_k$ and $\Tilde{h}_k = \log \Tilde{f}_k$ respectively denote the density and the log density, up to constants.
-Noting that the domain of $f_k$ is unbounded above, we first obtain an upper bound for $\Tilde{f}_k$ on the interval $(q_{k3}, \infty)$, where $q_{k3} \ (>0)$ is chosen separately for the cases when $B_k$ is positive and negative, to get a truncated gamma density as the cover, using several inequalities involving the gamma function \citep{Laforgia2013OnSI, Li2007INEQUALITIESFT}.
-On the bounded interval $(0, q_{k3}]$, we exploit the concavity of $\Tilde{h}_k$ and use the equation of its tangent at three chosen points $m_{k1} < m_{k0} < m_{k2}$ in the interval, to build a piece-wise linear upper envelope for $\Tilde{h}_k$, given by